uedwinc/flyreserve/journal/infrastructure.md

 ### 2. Create a sandbox network

-- Go to _main.tf_ for the _env-sandbox_ repository and enter a network configuration section
+- Go to _main.tf_ for the _flyreserve-env-sandbox_ repository and enter a network configuration section

 - Note that `YOUR_NETWORK_MODULE_REPO_PATH` equals The path to your module’s repository in GitHub.
 For example: github.com/***/module-aws-network